Faristol/chrome-accessibility-extension/README.md

 ```
 ## Notes

-You've encountered some issues with the extension on Linux:
+You've encountered some issues with the extension:

 * When applying contrast, particularly on pages like Wikipedia, a manual refresh is necessary.
 Otherwise, while the background color changes to black, the text remains unaffected and doesn't switch to white.
-* The pause and resume buttons aren't functional.
-These buttons trigger the pause() and resume() functions, both of which are related to speechSynthesis.

-Additionally, it's worth noting that the extension works fine on Windows.

 ## Help